jonnonz1/nz-statute-book/acts/public/2004/judicial-conduct-commissioner-and-judicial-conduct-panel-act-2004.md

     (b) includes—
       (i) a referral made under section 12(2) by the Attorney-General; and (ii) a complaint initiated under section 12(3) by the Commissioner
-  - **coroner** means a person who is not a District Court Judge, but holds office as the chief coroner or acting chief coroner, or as a coroner or relief coroner, under the Coroners Act 2006
+  - **coroner** means a person who is not a District Court Judge, but holds office as the chief coroner, deputy chief coroner, or acting chief coroner, or as a coroner or relief coroner, under the Coroners Act 2006
   - **Deputy Commissioner** means a Deputy Judicial Conduct Commissioner appointed under section 8A
   - **District Court Judge** includes a District Court Judge who— (a) holds office as the chief coroner or acting chief coroner, or as a relief coroner, under the Coroners Act 2006, or is (under section 8(d) of the District Courts Act 1947) a coroner by virtue of holding office as a District Court Judge; and